A Comfort Height Toilets Discussion

 What About The Toilet Base Riser Or Toilet Pedestal?

 Compare to the toilet seat riser, using a toilet pedestal is a much better option.
 As it provides better stability, more hygienic and easier to keep clean (but not so much).
 And you get to use a toilet like anyone else with a regular toilet seat.
-(Heck, you might even want to consider a toilet washlet.)
+(Heck, you might even want to consider a bidet or washlet.)

 But still, nothing compares to a proper toilet sitting directly on the floor in one whole porcelain piece.